 Skills & Experience: Dr. Ing.
 Attard has over 25 years of local and international experience in the Information and Communication Technology (ICT) sector.
 He was elected as Director of the Bank in July 2018.
-Between 2015 and 2020 he was the Chief Technical Officer of GO plc.
-Between 2007 and 2015 he was the Chief Technology Officer of Emirates International Telecommunications LLC.
+Between 2015 and 2020 he was the Chief Technology Officer of Emirates International Telecommunications LLC.
 Dr. Ing.
 Attard holds a Bachelor's degree in Electrical Engineering (Hons) from the University of Malta, a Masters of Sciences (M.Sc) in Operational Telecommunications from the University of Coventry (UK) and a Doctor of Philosophy (Ph.D.) in Telecommunications Engineering from University College London (UK).
 He has regularly lectured at University College London on ICT topics.